mjitkop/Channels-DVR-Monitor-Channel-Lineups/README.md

 A Gmail account has NOT been tested at all as the sender of either emails or text messages, but support for it is present in the script.

+---

+As of version 3.4.0, you now have the option to specify a start time instead of starting immediately.
+Use the '-s' option followed by a time in the 24-hour format HH:MM.
+The time that you specify is within the next 24 hours.
+If this option is not used, the first check will start immediately.